 Diamond Jewellery – Spotting A Fake

-Posted in News by Mallard Jewellers on May 03rd 2019
+Posted in News by Mallard Jewellers

 Aside from contributing to a great-looking jewellery piece, providing sparkles and reflecting a beautiful spectrum of light, the unique hardwearing material that diamonds are made out of, make them great to invest in.
 Such is their value, diamond jewellery is regularly passed down through families or used to provide collateral – so the trading of them is big business.